Leave Site

 What is Restorative Justice?

-Restorative Justice is about victims and offenders communicating in a supported environment to discuss the harm that has been caused and how to find a way to repair that harm and providing a means of closure.
+Restorative Justice is the process in which victims and offenders communicate in a supportive and controlled environment to discuss the harm that has been caused, the impact it’s had, seek a way to repair that harm and provide a means of moving forward.

-For victims, meeting the person who has harmed them can be a huge step in moving forward, by giving them a voice and helping them to recover from the crime.
+For victims, communicating with the person who has harmed them can be a huge step in moving forward, by listening to their needs and giving them a voice, helping them to recover from the incident.

-For offenders, the experience can help them understand the harm caused and the impact of their behaviour and give them an opportunity to make amends.
+For offenders, the experience can help them understand the harm they caused, the impact of their behaviour and give them an opportunity to make amends.

-“I’m happy that I had a chance to apologise for my actions and that the people I was with were understanding.”
+“I’m happy that I had a chance to apologise for my actions and that the practitioners didn’t judge me.”

 So, what happens?

-After this the person who has committed the crime or anti-social behaviour also has the chance to talk to the Restorative Justice professional.
-This involves talking about the harm caused and what could be done to make amends.
-They are also asked if they want to meet you.
+During the process, the person who has committed the crime or anti-social behaviour will have the opportunity to talk to the Restorative Justice practitioners about the harm they caused and what they think could be done to make amends.
+They are also asked if they are willing to meet you in person or communicate with you indirectly.

-If both say yes, then you will be given the opportunity to talk about what happened in a meeting.
-The Restorative Justice professional will organise this for you.
+If both parties would like to meet in person and the practitioners feel it is safe, appropriate and beneficial to do so, you will be given the opportunity to talk about what happened in a face-to-face meeting.
+The Restorative Justice practitioners will organise this for you.

-The meeting is called a Restorative Justice conference.
-It is voluntary and only takes place if everyone agrees to it.
-It is held at a neutral location at a time which is convenient to you and is led by the professional facilitator.
-You will be able to bring along relatives, friends or other people to give you support.
+The meeting is called a Restorative Justice conference or joint meeting.
+Like all methods of Restorative Justice communication, it is voluntary and only takes place if everyone agrees to it.
+It is held at a neutral location at a time which is convenient to you and is led by the Restorative Justice practitioners.
+You will be able to bring a relative, friend or another person to give you support.

 What's in it for me?

-Restorative justice gives you a chance to communicate directly or indirectly with the other person and discuss what happened.
-It can help you gain an understanding, describe your feelings and ask questions.
-Most importantly it can repair the harm caused.
+Restorative Justice gives you the opportunity to communicate with the other person involved and discuss what happened.
+It can help you gain an understanding of what happened and why, give you the space to describe your feelings, and give you the opportunity to ask questions.
+Most importantly it can help to repair the harm caused.

-With restorative justice we provide an alternative way of dealing with an offence or incident, the process is focused on the needs of the individuals involved.
-You can also involve a friend, family member or professional support.
+Restorative Justice provides an alternative way of dealing with an offence or incident; the process is focused on the needs of the individuals involved, particularly the person who has been harmed.
+You are welcome to involve a friend, family member or professional supporter.

-Your restorative justice facilitators will be there to support and guide you throughout the process, they will help you feel safe, at ease and fully prepared.
-The facilitators take their lead from you and you can change your mind at any time.
+Your Restorative Justice practitioners will be there to support and guide you through the process; they will listen to you, help you feel safe, at ease and fully prepared.
+The practitioners take their lead from you, and you can change your mind at any time.

-Initially you will meet with a restorative justice facilitator to discuss:
+Initially you will meet with a pair of Restorative Justice practitioners to discuss:

-After this, you will be able to decide whether you want to meet or communicate with the other person.
+After this, you will be given time to decide whether you would like to communicate with the other person and how you might like to do that.

 What's in it for them?